 - Maximum search term size is 32,766 bytes (32 KB minus 2 bytes) of UTF-8 encoded text

-1 In Azure Search, the body of a request is subject to an upper limit of 16 MB, imposing a practical limit on the contents of individual fields or collections that are not otherwise constrained by theoretical limits (see Supported data types for more information about field composition and restrictions).
+1 In Azure Cognitive Search, the body of a request is subject to an upper limit of 16 MB, imposing a practical limit on the contents of individual fields or collections that are not otherwise constrained by theoretical limits (see Supported data types for more information about field composition and restrictions).

-API Response limits
+API response limits

 - Maximum 1000 documents returned per page of search results